lukaszsulek/get_lyric/README.md

 If successful, the lyrics should display on the terminal.

 # Foobar setup
-Now, in Foobar, go to Preferences -> Tools -> Lyric Show 3, and remove all entries you can from the `Search order` table, and ensure that `external command` is present in the `Search order` table and is first.
+Now, in Foobar, go to Preferences -> Tools -> Lyric Show 3, and remove all entries you can from the `Search order` table, and ensure that `external command` method is present in the `Search order` table and is first.
+Ensure you apply accordingly.
+A restart of foobar should not be required.

 Assuming you followed all of the steps, lyrics should display dynamically!